Skip to content

 If you are made aware of a safety risk related to a product you have sold, you have a legal duty to report this to your local Trading Standards service.
 If you fail to report the safety risk upon learning about it, then you could become liable if the unsafe product causes harm to the consumer.

 For example, an unsafe product could be a food item that you later learn was produced in a factory without a high level of safety standards.
-Similarly, it could also be a building product which is inappropriate for certain construction projects.
+Similarly, it could also be a building product that is inappropriate for certain construction projects.
 In both cases, your product will be unsafe, and you will be under an obligation to report the safety risk to:

 • the manufacturer;